Appendix C — Python tutorial

 Introduction#

-Python as a fancy calculator#
+Python is a fancy calculator#

 Here are some things you can do using Python:

-• Python is a very powerful “basic” calculator that allows you to compute arithmetic expression involving math operations like +, -, *, /, and other math functions.
+• You can use Python as a basic calculator for doing arithmetic calculations using math operations like +, -, *, /, and other math functions.

 If any of these seems useful to you, then read on to get started learning Python!